Connect with others who understand.

 What Are the Risks of Tattoos for People With Hemophilia?

-Just because someone can get a tattoo doesn’t mean they should.
+Even if getting a tattoo is possible, it’s important to think carefully about whether it’s the right choice for you.
 You have to weigh the potential risks and benefits.
 Perhaps the biggest risk for someone with hemophilia is a higher chance of significant bleeding.

 Anyone can experience bleeding while getting a tattoo, but people with hemophilia bleed for longer.
 They may also take more time to heal after the tattoo is finished.
 Finally, hemophilia can make you more prone to the risk of infections after tattooing.

-There are also general risks associated with getting a tattoo that apply to everyone.
+There are also some risks that apply to everyone.
 Some people are sensitive to the pigments in tattoo ink and experience side effects long after the tattoo has healed.
 It’s possible to have allergic reactions to tattoo ink, and you may not know you have an allergy until the tattoo is already done.
 Mayo Clinic has found that red ink is more likely to cause an allergy than other colors.
 Some people develop raised scar tissue near the tattoo, called keloids.
 Your tattoo might affect your ability to get accurate magnetic resonance imaging (MRI) pictures in the future.

 In addition, the U.S. Food and Drug Administration (FDA) has reported cases of ink contaminated with organisms like bacteria or mold that can cause infections.
 If you have sensitive skin, you could also develop a type of skin inflammation called dermatitis.
 For people with skin conditions like eczema, tattooing may trigger flare-ups.